 Beginning with the site itself, it is one of the most integral to the 20th Century development of the city of Corona.
 The Corona Foothill Lemon Company, which was established June 15, 1911, became the largest lemon ranch in all of California and one of the longest running.
 It was the reason for a time that Corona became well known as the “Lemon Capital of the World.”
 Corona Heritage Park & Museum is made up of the 5-acre heart of the 2,000 acres of lemon groves that once stood here.

 We’re proud of what people can accomplish when they decide to work together to provide something unique and spectacular for their region.
-The park is a community center for field trips, discovery and reflection, historic awareness, research and resources, nature, horticulture and gardening, art galleries, studios and classes, programs for exercise, weight-loss and addictions, secular, religious and cultural events, weddings, receptions, and community gatherings.
+The park is a community center for field trips, discovery and reflection, historic awareness, research and resources, nature, horticulture and gardening, art galleries, studios and classes, programs for exercise and addictions, secular, religious and cultural events, weddings, receptions, and community gatherings.
 Corona Heritage Park and Museum has become a one-of-a-kind facility that is unusual to come across, useful to so much of the community, respectfully protecting the history, and continuing towards ambitious goals for the future.

 We hope you will take a moment to find your specific interest in the pages of this website and come to visit